oguzaybilir/Lane-Segmentation/README.md

 ## Special Thanks and Regards

-I manipulated - [@RizwanMunawar]'s https://github.com/RizwanMunawar/yolov7-segmentation repository a little bit for my usage.
-So I owe a thank you to @RizwanMunawar
+I manipulated Rizwan Munawar's https://github.com/RizwanMunawar/yolov7-segmentation repository a little bit for my usage.
+So I owe a thank you to him.

-I also owe a debt of gratitude to my mentor - [@MehmetOKUYAR].
+I also owe a debt of gratitude to my mentor Mehmet Okuyar.
 He guided me in my journey in the fields of Artificial Intelligence and Image Processing.

 ## Acknowledgements